-Without the waiver, you may also choose a pension that continues to your spouse at the same amount you received, or you may choose a pension that reduces to 67% or 75% to your spouse once you die.
+Without the waiver, you may also choose a pension that continues to your spouse at 100% of the amount you received, or at 67% or 75% of the amount you received, once you die.

 When you are approaching retirement, please contact the plan administrator, D.A.
 Townley, at least three months in advance to ask for estimates of your pension amounts.
 Contact Service Canada at 1-800-206-7218 or Canada.ca early to ask about government pensions as well; these often take months to be processed.